 Freight was considered as an integral part of the Strategic Transport Plan published in February 2019.
-It was informed by evidence from industry and the TfN 'Enhanced Freight and Logistics Analysis4'.
-Following progress made on developing the business case for Northern Powerhouse Rail5, work on the Strategic Development Corridors6 and the TfN Investment Programme7, the next step is to produce a Freight Strategy that will enable Board to agree strategic freight priorities for TfN and then be clear with industry and partners on how to take freight projects and programmes forward.
-The recent publication of the Government's Integrated Rail Plan8 demonstrates the volatile nature of making decisions in infrastructure investment.
-In terms of the Freight and Logistics sector, their needs will not diminish even if passenger behaviour changes.
+It was informed by evidence from industry and the TfN 'Enhanced Freight and Logistics Analysis'.
+Following progress made on developing the business case for Northern Powerhouse Rail (NPR), work on the Strategic Development Corridors,6 and the TfN Investment Programme, the next step was to produce a Freight & Logistics Strategy that will enable the TfN Board to agree strategic freight priorities for TfN and then be clear with industry and partners on how to take freight projects and programmes forward.
+The recent publication of the Government's Integrated Rail Plan for the North and Midlands (IRP) demonstrates the volatile nature of making decisions in infrastructure investment.
+In terms of the freight and logistics sector, the sector's needs will not diminish even if passenger behaviour changes.
 Therefore, the need for planning interventions to maximise the use of the networks and investments required in future to accommodate growth needs to be carefully planned and considered.
 This strategy sets out how TfN can articulate that need for the North of England and work with funders on delivering the investments needed.